DanielSvub/stream/README.md

 ### Inputs

 Custom inputs can be created by implementing the ``Producer`` interface.
 For this purpose, the ``DefaultProducer`` struct is available to use.
-It defines all methods of the producer interface excluding ``Get`` thich defines the concrete way of acquiring the data.
+It defines all methods of the producer interface excluding ``Get`` which defines the concrete way of acquiring the data.
 To insert a simple closing mechanism, the ``DefaultClosable`` struct can be used.
 Example:

 ```go
 type RandomIntInput struct {